What Happens To Your Social Media After Death? (2021 Update)

-Social media has infiltrated literally every sector of a person’s life.
-All the milestones are there – birthdays, engagements, weddings, the time you saw the Eiffel Tower.
-However, there is uncertainty surrounding another significant, but unavoidable event – death.
+Social media has infiltrated literally every sector of our lives.
+All the milestones are documented on our profiles – birthdays, engagements, weddings, the time you saw the Eiffel Tower.
+However, there is uncertainty surrounding another significant but unavoidable event – death.
 You may have seen the social media profile of someone recently deceased transition into a shrine or memorial, or you may have seen that it has simply gone untouched.
-Although it may seem morbid, accounting for this has become a necessity and can be seen as an ‘asset’ or extension of yourself.
-To plan for life after your departure comprehensively, you must now ask yourself: How would I want to be remembered on social media?
-Would I want to be remembered this way, or would I want my profiles deleted?
-Further, would I be happy for my profile to just live there and be frozen in time at the point at which my social (and living) activity ceased?
+Although it may seem morbid, accounting for your social media after death is necessary.
+To plan for life after your departure comprehensively, you must ask what you would want to happen to your profiles.
+Further, it’s wise to decide whether you want your profiles to remain or cease.

 Right of access

 Beyond yourself, have you considered what your loved ones would like you to do with their profile after their death?
 It’s not really a thought any of us entertain whilst scrolling on our News Feeds, but people are updating their wills to reflect what course of action they would like taken with their social media accounts.
 More to the point, who should have the right to access, delete or close the deceased’s accounts?
 Would it be the power of attorney (if it has been nominated), or the next of kin?
 Generally speaking, no one should be dealing with any of the deceased’s assets until probate is obtained and the estate is properly administered pursuant to the will.

 So what happens to the content contained in a user profile after death?

 One of our lawyers, Damin Murdock, says that each account provider is different.
 Further, it will depend on the terms and conditions of use.

 “Generally speaking the user will retain ownership of the intellectual property and grant a licence to the outlet to use and transfer that information either perpetually (forever) or for a period of time.”